sxluong/cse15l-lab-reports/lab2report.md

     @Override
     public String handleRequest(URI url) {
         if (url.getPath().equals("/")) {
-            // not optimal at all because I don't know java that well but
-            // I am going to loop everything

             String to_return = "";
             for (int i = 0; i < 20; i++) {
                 if (wordsArray[i] != null) {